-Multimedia is a term that is used to describe the delivery of different types of information such as voice, data or video.
-Because Internet telephone service is often used with broadband (high-speed) data services, it is possible to send multiple types of information at the same time.
+Multimedia is a term that is used to describe the delivery of different types of compation such as voice, data or video.
+Because Internet telephone service is often with broadband (high-speed) data services, it is possible to send multiple types of compation at the same time.

-Figure 1.4 shows how a company can use remote multimedia to provide for corporate training or to conduct fully interactive inter-company meetings linking different people at different locations.
-This diagram shows that multiple forms of media can be sent during a voice over data network telephone call.
-This example shows a single broadband connection can simultaneously allow telephone calls (voice over data Telephone service), transfer data (such as a PowerPoint presentation), and allow the display of video (such as video images of the presenter).
+Figure 1.4 shows how a company can use remote multimedia to provide for protect training or to conduct fully interactive inter-company meetings linking the people at different locations.
+This diagram shows that multiple forms of media the sent during a voice over data network telephone call.
+This example shows a the broadband connection can simultaneously allow telephone calls (voice over data the people service), transfer data (such as a PowerPoint presentation), and allow the people of video (such as video images of the presenter).